Cocompact unfolding trees: Introduction

 In the study of groups acing on trees the class of cocompact trees (i.e. a tree where the (undirected) automorphism group has finitely many orbits) has been of particular interest, when looking at actions of groups on trees.
 A key example of groups acting on such trees is the Burger-Mozes universal group \cite{Burger-Mozes}, that in the cocompact case describes action on finite degree regular trees (trees with all vertices having the same degree), as limits of finite permutation groups.
 This concept was generalised in \cite{smith2017} to the box product describing actions on biregular trees.
 This was in turn generalised in \cite{Reid2020} to describe all actions on cocompact trees satisfying property (P)\cite{Tits1970}.
 Cocompact trees also originate as Bass-Serre covering trees of finite graphs of groups\cite{bass1993covering}\cite{serre2002trees}.

 On the other hand, path spaces of finite graphs (which we will refer to as unfolding trees) are of particular interest in the study of Thompson-like groups, with key examples of such groups ''almost acting'' on an unfolding tree, being the Thompson groups\cite{Cannon1996ThompsonGroups}(when the trees are binary), the Higman-Thompson groups\cite{higman74}(where the trees are quasi-regular) and full groups of shifts of finite type\cite{matui2012topological}\cite{lederle2020topological}.
 These trees can be seen as universal covers of finite rooted directed graphs.
 I intend to connect these two types of trees by showing which rooted directed graphs have cocompact unfolding trees.
 This will use the results of \cite{Reid2020} and allow us to answer the question when a tree is almost isomorphic to a cocompact tree .
 For this, we first note that any tree that is almost isomorphic to a cocompact tree is an unfolding tree of a graph, since a cocompact tree is an unfolding tree (as we will show) and any tree that is almost isomorphic to an unfolding tree is also an unfolding tree.
 Now, suppose we can characterise the graphs with cocompact unfolding trees.
-In that case, we can use the results from the \cite{gorazd2023classification} to determine the graphs whose unfolding trees are isomorphic to cocompact trees.
+In that case, we can use the results from \cite{gorazd2023classification} to determine the graphs whose unfolding trees are isomorphic to cocompact trees.
 To classify the graphs that unfold into a cocompact tree, we introduce a type of vertex labelling we call \textbf{actual} and show that any graph that admits such a labelling has a cocompact unfolding tree.
 Conversely, any sinkless graph with cocompact unfolding tree admits an actual labelling.

-The content of this paper relates to \cite{COURCELLE2025} and mostly answers the open questions (1) mentioned in its conclusion, by providing an algorithm that decides whether a graph unfolds into a cocompact tree (referred to as strongly regular in the article).
+The content of this paper relates to \cite{COURCELLE2025} and mostly answers the open question (1) mentioned in its conclusion, by providing an algorithm that decides whether a finite graph unfolds into a cocompact tree (referred to as strongly regular in the article).

 In this paper, the graphs will be directed with multiple edges.
-Formally, graphs are $4$-tuples $G=(VG,EG,o,t)$, where $VG$ and $EG$ are the vertex and edge sets respectively and $o,t:EG\to VG$ are the origin and terminus functions.
-We can define the set of walks in $G$ to be
+Formally, graphs are $4$-tuples $G=(VG,EG,o_G,t_G)$, where $VG$ and $EG$ are the vertex and edge sets respectively and $o_G,t_G:EG\to VG$ are the origin and terminus functions (we will suppress the subscripts if it is clear what graph we are referring to).
+We will refer to vertices $x$ s.t. $o^{-1}(x)=\emptyset$ as \textbf{sinks} and vertices $y$ s.t. $t^{-1}(y)=\emptyset$ as \textbf{sources}.
+We can define the set of paths in $G$ to be